Nkosilathi Nyathi

-He began his activism journey at the age of 10 and continues to advocate for youth inclusion in decision-making processes related to climate policy.
-He has argued that meaningful youth participation in climate justice is not possible without representation at decision-making levels.
-Nkosilathi was at the 2019 United Nations Climate Change Conference COP25 in Madrid campaigning for more climate actions and youth inclusion from world leaders.
+Nkosilathi Nyathi (born 2003) is a Zimbabwean UNICEF Climate Advocate.
+He started campaigning at the age of 10 and advocates for youth inclusion in decision making roles.
+He is of the opinion youths’ efforts towards climate justice can not materialize if they can’t make calls at decision making platforms.
+Nkosilathi was at 2019 United Nations Climate Change Conference COP25 in Madrid campaigning for more climate actions and youth inclusion from world leaders.